jgvictores/jgvictores.github.io/cv/README.md

 ## Workflow
 - email labels: paperAccepted (also in svn:research/papers).
 - Scholar: Previously check if exists in Scholar or if `.bib` can be exported from official sites.
 - Mendeley: Then main workflow begins with Mendeley.
+It is important to define an appropriate `Citation Key` at this stage.
 - LaTeX: From Mendeley, select all, sort by Added (most recent top), and Export.
-Update `.tex` to include new bibentry (and update number, manually for now).
+Update `.tex` to include new `bibentry` (and update number, manually for now).
 Run `./run.sh`, which adds SM thesis which is not exported, and also does `make bibtex`.
 - RoboticsLab: If not exist, This has to be done manually.
 - ResearchGate: If not exist, import `.bib` (can be exported from Mendeley).
 - ORCID: If not exist (common case), import `.bib` (can be exported from Mendeley).
 Update month and day.